SystemsApproach/5G/disaggregate.rst

 multi-cloud realization of the Mobile Core.
 We leave the user plane at the edge of the network (e.g., in the Central Office) and move control plane to a centralized cloud.
 It could even be a public cloud like Google or Amazon.
-This includes not only the MME, PCRF and HSS, but also the PGW-C and SGW-C we decoupled in the previous section.
+This includes not only the MME, PCRF, and HSS, but also the PGW-C and SGW-C we decoupled in the previous section.
 (Note that :numref:`Figure %s <fig-multicloud>` renames the PDCP-U from earlier diagrams as the CU-U; either label is valid.)